AztecProtocol/aztec-connect/markdown/specs/aztec-connect/src/rollup_contract.md

 ##### This function will throw if:

 - defiInteractionHash and prevDefiInteractionHash are not the same.
-- totalInputValue is 0 and bridgeId is not 0.
+- totalInputValue is 0 and bridgeCallData is not 0.
-- numOutputAssets is 0 and bridgeId is not 0.
+- numOutputAssets is 0 and bridgeCallData is not 0.
-- Any values extracted from bridgeId doesn’t match the info returned from the bridge contract.
+- Any values extracted from bridgeCallData doesn’t match the info returned from the bridge contract.
 - Both outputValueA and outputValueB are 0 and interactionResult is true.
 - outputValueB is larger than 0 and numOutputAssets is 1.
 - Fail to transfer outputValueA or outputValueB from the bridge contract.